Zilleem/docker-drupal-7-apache/README.md

 SSH into your d7 container by listing the containers
 > docker ps

 Use the container id to execute bash in the container
 > docker exec -it YOUR_DOCKER_ID /bin/bash

-User Drush inside the container within htdocs to import your sql file
+Use Drush inside the container within htdocs to import your sql file
 > drush sqlc < ../import.sql

 Nagivate to localhost in your browser and/or localhost:8983/solr/# for the solr admin